KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/drhe/avgDistInRange.md

 ## Epilogue

-Later, I found this [stack exchange discussion](https://math.stackexchange.com/questions/195245/average-distance-between-random-points-on-a-line-segment) about the more generic question about the average distance of two randomly chosen points on a line segment of length $L$.
+Later, I found this [stack exchange discussion](https://math.stackexchange.com/questions/195245/average-distance-between-random-points-on-a-line-segment) about the more generic question regarding the average distance of two randomly chosen points on a line segment of length $L$.
 Using various approaches all participants eventually come to the same conclusion: $\dfrac{1}{3}L$.
 This average distance estimator applies to $\mathbb{R}$ (not only $\mathbb{Z}$).